JetBrains/guide/site/go/tips/open-console-in-kubernetes/index.md

 **How to use:**

-Select the pod you want from the _Kubernetes_ view in the _Services_ tool window, then click on the _Open Console_ button.
+Select the pod you want from the _Kubernetes_ view in the _Services_ tool window, then click on **Open Console**.
 A new tab will open and a console will be attached to the running process inside the pod.

 **Note:** You must have the [Kubernetes plugin](https://plugins.jetbrains.com/plugin/10485-kubernetes) provided by JetBrains installed for this action to work.